Guest post from Chris & Allie Bartelski of The Reason Photography

 2. Did a bomb go off?

 From what I’ve seen, a 1970’s drug-fueled rock star is nothing compared to what bridesmaids can do to a hotel room in a short amount of time!
 Shooting around the clutter left in the wake of 6+ girls getting ready is one of the regular challenges a wedding photographer faces.

 Again, this is where talking with your client a week or two before the wedding can really help.
 You’d be surprised how many brides don’t realize that the clutter could be a problem.
 Remember, you take pictures of weddings almost every weekend.
 The bride hopefully only gets married once in their life.
 Simple things that seems obvious to us are truly surprising to them.

 If you find the room in a state of disarray anyways, simply asking the bridesmaids if they can move their stuff can go a long way.
 Another trick to get around the mess in the room is to strategically place something in the foreground of the frame to hide whatever is messy.
-I often use a glass of water, flowers or even a door to act as a mask… you’ve got to hide that half eaten platter of Chick-fil-a somehow!
+I often use a glass of water, flowers or even a door to act as a mask… you’ve got to hide that half eaten platter of food somehow!

 3. Find the light.